How to Engage on Endorsement Tweets

-As you try to build relations with people, you may notice that they sometimes tweet about endorsements earned by them or the organization in which they work/contribute to.
+As you try to build relations with people, you may notice that they sometimes tweet about endorsements they’ve received personally, or the organization in which they work/contribute to.
 They also endorse others that are in their circles and organizations close to them.
 Endorsements can be great opportunities to engage on a very personal level.

-Below is the different types of endorsements we’ve encountered:
+Below are the different types of endorsements we’ve encountered:

 - The person has been featured in an article or in a top list.